jasjeev4/jasjeev4/README.md

 - Others:

-  - [dnsmasq on the Raspberry Pi][rpi-docker-dnsmasq] - my first repository to get 2 forks.
+  - [dnsmasq on the Raspberry Pi][rpi-docker-dnsmasq] - My first repository to get 2 forks.
 The app provides a fully functioning image of dnsmasq on the resin/rpi-raspbian base image on docker.

 The following are repositories I've contributed to: